Poynting vector controversy in axion modified electrodynamics: APPENDIX B: CONSIDERATION OF THE REACTIVE POWER FLOW IN A RESONANT HALOSCOPE

-Setting the imaginary part to zero allows the calculation of the frequency shift of the resonant mode due to the axion coupling, which gives $\frac{\delta\omega_1}{\omega_1}\sim\text{-}\frac{3}{2Q_1^2}$ a very small frequency shift but a factor of 3 greater than what the Abraham Poynting vector predicts.
+Setting the imaginary part to zero allows the calculation of the frequency shift of the resonant mode due to the axion coupling, which gives $\frac{\delta\omega_1}{\omega_1}\sim\text{-}\frac{3-\frac{2}{C_1}}{2Q_1^2}$ a very small frequency shift on the same order of the Abraham Poynting vector prediction.
 A precision frequency measurement of the axion interacting with a microwave cavity haloscope would be needed to determine this frequency shift.